DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 * `data` - directory storing TLS certificates
 * `.env` - file containing environmental variables for docker compose
 * `Caddyfile` - configuration file for Caddy
-* `docker-compose.yml` - docker compose file, telling docker how to build the container
+* `docker-compose.yml` - docker compose file, telling docker how to build Caddy container

-The diretories are created by docker on the first run, the conten is visible on only for docker host root user.
+The directories are created by docker on the first run, the content is visible on only as root of docker host.

 ### - Create a new docker network